cannatag/ldap3/README.txt

     'getOperationalAttributes?: specifies if the search must return operational attributes (True) of found entries.
 Default to False
     'controls': optional controls to use in the search

+    Connection is open and closed automatically by the Reader.

-    TO perform the search you can use any of the following methods: search()  # standard search
+    To perform the search you can use any of the following methods: search()  # standard search
     searchLevel()  # force a Level search
     searchSubTree()  # force a whole sub-tree search